Find Cheap Auto Insurance Quotes in Your Area

 - Minimum coverage includes the state minimum for liability coverage in the state you're renting and a $3,000 deductible should the car be damaged or stolen.

-- Premier coverage keeps the $1 million of liability protection but removes the deductible for damage entirely.
+- Premier coverage raises the liability protection to $1 million and removes the deductible for damage entirely.

 The cost of each level of insurance is based on the cost of the car you rent.
-Premium protection adds 60% to the cost of your rental; Premium adds 40%; and Minimum adds 15%–25%.
+Premium protection doubles the cost of your rental, Standard adds 40% and Minimum adds 15%-25%.

 |Minimum||State minimum liability coverage||15%-25% of the trip price||$3,000 deductible|